How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 It's powerful, but there's one big catch: this AI extraction requires the Notion Business plan or higher.
 If you're on Free or Plus, following the tutorial step by step won't get you the same result.

-Plenty of guides say "Notion AI does it all," but whether you can realistically use it on your plan is a separate question worth knowing up front.
-For the full picture of Notion AI's meeting features, see this article.
+Plenty of guides say "Notion AI does it all" — but whether you can realistically use it on your plan is a separate question worth knowing up front.
+For the full picture of Notion AI's meeting features, see the dedicated breakdown.

-Option 3: Keep "Record → AI Minutes → Action Items" on Your Own Device
+Option 3: Keep "record → AI notes → action items" on your own device

-The third way: record the meeting on your own device, and have AI generate the minutes and action items from that recording.
+The third way: record the meeting on your own device, and have AI generate the notes and action items from that recording.

-• Even when the host won't grant recording permission in someone else's meeting, you record on your own Mac
+• When the host won't grant recording permission in someone else's meeting, you record on your own Mac

-• No need to invite a third-party note-taking bot, so you don't make others uncomfortable
+• No need to invite a third-party note-taking bot, so you don't make external participants uncomfortable

-• The extracted action items and minutes go straight into Notion
+• The extracted action items and notes go straight into Notion

 MethodAuto-extractRequirementBest for